PhD Scholarship in Birmingham

-A fully funded PhDs are available1 at the University of Birmingham, UK!
-An ideal candidate would have backgroung either in mathematics (algebraic topology, homotopy theory, abstract algebra, or related subjects), or in computational complexity theory.
+I am continuously looking for PhD students; to work with me at the University of Birmingham, UK!
+Funding is generally available, although you might wait for the next open call.1 An ideal candidate would have backgroung either in mathematics (algebraic topology, homotopy theory, abstract algebra, or related subjects), or in computational complexity theory.
 Having both is not necessary as you are expected to learn the necessary tools during the course of the PhD.
 The minimal requirements are:

 Topic: Abstract mathematics in computational complexity